-- Thanks to its push buttons, the BCD can be inflated or emptied, allowing the diver to move at different depths.
+- BCD: holds the tank on the diver’s back and compensates for buoyancy.
+Thanks to its push buttons, the BCD can be inflated or emptied, allowing the diver to move at different depths.

 - Fins: are placed on the feet and allow the diver to propel himself/herself into the water.
 A basic element for swimming and diving with little effort.

 What marine fauna will you be able to see during your baptism?